-Guess what we’re doing next weekend?
+Guess what we’re doing this weekend?
 MAKING A KING CAKE TOGETHER!
 I’m so thrilled you’re welcoming The Bakehouse into your very own kitchen to bake up Mardi Gras’ finest.

 Before class, it’s a good idea to have your recipe printed out.
 If you’d like to bake along with me, have your ingredients measured out and at the proper temperature.

-I’ll be using a stand mixer, bench scraper, rolling pin, 10-inch bundt pan, cooling rack, and purple green and yellow sprinkles (these are cute, too!).
+I’ll be using a stand mixer, bench scraper, rolling pin, rimmed sheet pan, parchment paper, cooling rack, and purple green and yellow sprinkles.
 You might also want a feve (a plastic or ceramic baby, or a bean to hide inside the cake after baking).

 I can’t wait to bake with you on Saturday!
 Laissez les bons temps rouler!Print